 Roast Color: Medium-Dark

-Story: The Santa Rita Farm is located on the slopes of the Ilamatepec Volcano in northern El Salvador.
-The coffee is 100% shade grown, and these important shade trees also serve as home to a number of native exotic birds and other animals.
+Story: Cerro Las Ranas (the Hill of Frogs) coffee is named after the farm’s lagoon that is populated by thousands of frogs, located in Apaneca within the department of Ahuachapan, El Salvador.
 The coffee is produced by JASAL, a family owned operation where Jose Antonio Salaverria and his sons take great pride in their meticulous attention to detail, from year-round farm management to quality control in the cupping lab, and everything in between.
-This coffee is dried using the pulped natural process (also called a honey process).
-JASAL pulps perfectly ripened cherries and then dries the coffee beans, still covered in mucilage, on clay patios while constantly turning the beans to ensure even drying.
+In the pulped natural process (also called a honey process), JASAL pulps perfectly ripened cherries and then dries the coffee beans, still covered in mucilage, on clay patios while constantly turning the beans to ensure even drying.